MaxtDesign

 You can't outrun bad hosting.
 Cheap shared hosting on oversold servers caps how good your TTFB can be.
 The hosting tiers worth knowing:

-• VPS or dedicated ($30-200/mo) — full control, requires sysadmin work, can be very fast or very slow depending on configuration
+• VPS or dedicated ($30 to $200/mo): full control, requires sysadmin work.
+Can be very fast or very slow depending on configuration.

-• Edge-served headless(Vercel, Cloudflare Pages, Netlify) — different architecture, fastest possible but doesn't fit all WordPress workflows
+• Edge-served headless(Vercel, Cloudflare Pages, Netlify): different architecture, fastest possible.
+Doesn't fit all WordPress workflows.

 Three caching layers work together.
 Get all three right.